 The CAPER reports the City’s completion of projects and activities as outlines within the Consolidated and Action Plans and the expenditure of Community Development Block Grant (CDBG) at the end of each program year.

-Below is the DRAFT CAPER report for the 2020-2021 year that includes the City`s completion of CDBG/HOME projects.
+Below are the DRAFT CAPER reports that include the City`s completion of CDBG/HOME projects.

 How Funds are Used

 Federal regulations require that CDBG funds be used for eligible activities that meet one of three national objectives: Benefit to low- and moderate-income persons, Aid in the prevention or elimination of slums or blight, Meet a need having a particular urgency.